Eastern Point Light

 Gloucester, MA

-Eastern Point Lighthouse stands as a sentinel at the entrance to Gloucester Harbor on Cape Ann, Massachusetts.
+Eastern Point Lighthouse stands at the entrance to Gloucester Harbor in Gloucester, Massachusetts.
 Established in 1832, this historic beacon has guided countless mariners safely into the harbor, underscoring Gloucester’s rich maritime heritage as America’s oldest seaport.

 History of Eastern Point Lighthouse